usethesource/rascal-website/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 Suppose a mystery box ends up on your desk.
 When you open it, it contains a huge software system with several questions attached to it:

 *  How many procedure calls occur in this system?
-*  How many procedures does it contains?
+*  How many procedures does it contain?
 *  What are the entry points for this system, i.e., procedures that call others but are not called themselves?
 *  What are the leaves of this application, i.e., procedures that are called but do not make any calls themselves?
 *  Which procedures call each other indirectly?